Zuza/zuza.github.io/_posts/2023-02-07-O-notation.md

 **Summary**: The Big-O notation has been one of the most influential concepts in all of computer science.
 However, Big-O's textbook definition is no longer aligned with its usage by theoretical computer scientists.
 This is because the traditional notation does not effectively capture their ideas and intuitions.
 Therefore, I suggest an alternative notation that is more practical, formal, and in sync with current usage.
 In a nutshell: the $O$ should be interpreted as *a sufficiently-large universal constant* (without any attached infinite process).
 Several aspects of the new definition are discussed.

 *Note:* This article is NOT a primer.
 If needed, please see a good introduction [here](https://simple.wikipedia.org/wiki/Big_O_notation) or [here](https://en.wikipedia.org/wiki/Big_O_notation).

+*Note*: Several people pointed out that the old definition is too entrenched; changing it would be too disruptive and confusing.
+This is a valid point.
+Please consider this article a hypothetical proposal meant to serve as a starting point for discussion about overcoming some shortcomings of the current definitions.
+Many points in this article can be seamlessly adopted without disruption.

 # Introduction